-CONSOLIDATING ORACLE DATABASE SERVERS ONTO DELL POWEREDGE R920 RUNNING ORACLE DATABASE 12c, ORACLE MULTITENANT
+CONSOLIDATING ORACLE DATABASE SERVERS ONTO DELL POWEREDGE R920 RUNNING ORACLE VM

-If you run Oracle databases on multiple older servers, you have a great deal to gain by consolidating them onto a single Dell PowerEdge R920.
-This powerful new server, which uses the Intel® Xeon® processor E7-4800 v2 family, can replace a number of older servers to boost performance and cut your costs for power, cooling, and licensing.
+As large enterprises running Oracle database make critical virtualization and consolidation decisions, they must consider many factors.
+The new virtualized environment must perform well, supporting the same user base as multiple legacy servers.
+The new solution must also offer the potential to trim costs.
+If you run Oracle databases on multiple older servers, you could realize substantial savings by consolidating them onto a single Dell PowerEdge R920.
+This powerful new server, which uses the Intel[®] Xeon[®] processor E7-4800 v2 family, can replace multiple older servers to boost performance and cut your costs for power, cooling, and licensing.

 In the Principled Technologies labs, we tested a Dell PowerEdge R920 and an older server, an HP ProLiant DL385 G6, using a database workload.
-Our goal was to compare the performance, power, and cost of running database workloads on the older server running Oracle Linux 5 Update 10 and Oracle Database 11g Release 2, and on the Dell PowerEdge R920 running Oracle Linux 6 Update 5 and Oracle Database 12c with pluggable databases (PDB), a feature of the new Oracle Multitenant option for Oracle Database 12c.
-With PDB, a single Oracle instance supports a multitenant container database that can host many databases, called pluggable databases.
-Oracle designed this new feature to simplify consolidation, ease management, and streamline provisioning.
+Our goal was to compare the performance, power, and cost of running database workloads on the older server running Oracle Linux 5 Update 10 and Oracle Database 11g Release 2, and on the Dell PowerEdge R920 running Oracle VM 3.2.8 with multiple VMs running the same database workload on Oracle Linux 6 Update 5 and Oracle Database 12c.

-In our tests, the Dell PowerEdge R920 running PDBs showed nine times the output of the older server we tested, meaning it could replace nine of the older servers.
-The Dell PowerEdge R920 also had 64 percent lower power consumption and 17 percent lower software-licensing costs than we estimate the nine older servers would consume.
-The software licensing savings of \$298,476 alone would pay back the hardware cost of the newer server in just six months.
-Other benefits and savings typical of a migration scenario, such as the reduction of administrator-to-server ratios; reduction of rack space, switches, and cabling; and less server maintenance; add to the case for a consolidation from older servers with traditional Oracle databases to the newest, most powerful Dell PowerEdge server with Oracle Database 12c.
+In our tests, the Dell PowerEdge R920 delivered five times the output of the older server we tested, meaning it could replace five of the older servers, running each of their workloads in virtual machines on Oracle VM.
+The Dell PowerEdge R920 also had 43 percent lower power consumption and 22 percent lower software-licensing costs than we estimated the five older servers would need.
+The three-year software licensing savings of \$212,091 in our test environment would be multiplied many times in a larger virtualization and consolidation effort.
+Other benefits and savings typical of a consolidation and virtualization scenario-such as reducing administrator-to-server ratios, rack space, switches and cabling, and server maintenance costs-add to the case for a consolidation from older servers with older Oracle versions to the newest, most powerful Dell PowerEdge server virtualizing Oracle Database 12c with Oracle VM.